 The final substantive question in the survey asked respondents if there was anything more they wished to say on the topic.
-A total of 378 comments were received, providing approximately 387 categories of comment8.
-Of the 750 valid surveys received, half of them decided to include written comments.
+A total of 424 respondents provided written comments in approximately 34 general categories.
 All following percentages reflect a percent of the total number of surveys, not the total number of written comments.
 The most common themes expressed in comments are shown in Table 15 below.

-The two largest groups of comments concerned a call for no change to current regulations (85 comments or 11.3 percent of all surveys) and concerns about shading or views related to Riverfront Park (83 comments or 11.1 percent of all surveys).
-An additional 20 comments expressed concerns about impacts to the park beyond the question of views and shade (e.g. access to the park, parking, etc.), representing an additional 2.7 percent of all surveys.
-Conversely, 20 comments called for more permissive or entirely eliminated height maximums (or similar regulations), representing 2.7 percent of all surveys.
+The two largest groups of comments concerned a call for no change to current regulations (11.3 percent of all surveys) and concerns about shading or views related to Riverfront Park (10.9 percent of all surveys).
+An additional 2.4 percent expressed concerns about impacts to the park beyond the question of views and shade (e.g. access to the park, parking, etc.).
+Conversely, 2.9 percent of respondents called for more permissive or entirely eliminated height maximums (or similar regulations.

 It is important to note, but not directly pertinent to the current proposal, that parking impacts were a significant concern of commenters.
-35 comments regarding the scarcity and/or affordability of public parking downtown were submitted, representing 4.7 percent of all surveys.
+35 comments regarding the scarcity and/or affordability of public parking downtown were submitted, representing 4.2 percent of all surveys.
 As the City is currently undertaking a significant parking study downtown, these comments will be forwarded to the staff members responsible for that effort.
 They are not summarized further here.